Diversification is not a free lunch

 Managing Director, Head of Distribution

 Rosie Duffell joined Trium in May 2022 as Managing Director and Head of Distribution, where she leads the sales, marketing, and client services teams.
-She is also a member of the Trium Executive Committee and sits on the Trium Multi-Strategy Investment Committee.
+She is also a member of the Trium Executive Committee and sits on the Trium Multi-Strategy Committee.
 Rosie began her career at Goldman Sachs in 2008, where she worked on the team providing investment solutions across external hedge funds.
 She was responsible for new business development and client engagement in the EMEA region gaining expertise in creating, managing, and distributing multi-manager hedge fund solutions.
 She holds an MA (Hons) in Land Economy from Robinson College, University of Cambridge.

 Marina Tsikoura